cado-security/product-help/docs/troubleshooting/faq.md

 ### Why do I see "Installing Cado Response" instead of the login page?
 On first boot, the platform will take about 10 minutes to install.
 During that time, you will see "Installing Cado Response".
 After the one-time installation process completes, you will be presented with a login screen.
 During an upgrade, you will also see "Installing Cado Response" until the upgrade is complete.

-### I deployed the Cado platform.
-How do I log in?
-Navigate to the Cado instance IP `https://<Cado_IP>`.
-You can initially login with the username `admin` and the password `i-xxx` where `i-xxx` is the ID of your instance.
-After first login, you will be asked to change your password.
-Note that for Azure, the password is the very long Resource ID.
-The Resource ID can be found within your Azure Portal by navigating to `Home > Virtual Machines`, clicking on the Cado VM name, then clicking `Properties` on the left navigation bar.
-Scroll down to find the `Resource ID`.

 ### Can I allow or restrict IP ranges from accessing my Cado instance?
 Yes, and it is strongly recommended to follow the principle of least privilege and restrict access to only those IPs which require access.
 In AWS, navigate to your **[AWS EC2 Console](https://console.aws.amazon.com/ec2)**, click on your Cado Instance ID, navigate to the Security tab, then click on the "Security Group" link, then "Edit Inbound Rules".
 Here you can add and remove access rules for the Cado instance.
 Note that you can also restrict access to HTTPS and SSH during the deployment process via the CloudFormation Template.
 In Azure, navigate to your **[Azure Portal](https://portal.azure.com/)** and find the Network Security Group where your Cado VM is deployed.
 From there, click "Inbound security rules" and you can Add and Delete access rules.
 If you have deployed with an ALB then you'll need to update the inbound rules for the ALB secuirty group intead.
 Please note that the ALB will only allow HTTP/HTTPS access - SSH rules will need to be configured in the EC2 security group.

-### How can I control the lifecycle of data stored by the Cado platform?
-AWS supports this through **[Object Locks](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html)** and **[Lifecycle Rules](https://docs.aws.amazon.com/console/s3/lifecyclerules)** associated with your S3 bucket.
-Please see the AWS documentation for more details.

-Azure supports this through **[Life Cycle Management Policies](https://docs.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview)** for your blob storage.
-Please see the Azure documentation for more details.

 ### Does the Cado platform store sensitive customer data?
 Whether sensitive customer data is stored within the Cado platform is completely dependent on what data sources and evidence is imported into the software.
 In all cases, data is either stored within the database on the main Cado instance, within EFS, within a customers' S3 bucket or  Azure storage.
 Since the Cado platform is deployed within the customers' cloud environment, the customer has control over the life cycle management of the data (example: using Life Cycle management policies) as well as who has access to potential sensitive data via VPC and Subnet rules.